 One of the easiest ways to get to the Borromeo Islands is from Stresa.
-And if you do head there, you may also want to experience the Stresa-Alpino-Mottarone cablecar.
-It takes 20 minutes to reach an altitude of 1.491 metres above sea level, from where you will get see one of the most beautiful sights in Lake Maggiore – an incredible 360 degree view from the Po Valley to the summit of the Alps.
-You will see all 7 lakes from the summit (Lake Maggiore, Lake Orta, Lake Mergozzo, Lake Varese, Lake Comabbio, Lake Monate and Lake Biandronno).
-And if you are a nature lover, you may want to get off at the intermediate stop on the cable car and visit the Botanical Garden Alpinia.
-Stresa itself is a busy and popular tourist spot and probably one of the only places on the lake where you will hear other Brits!
+If you do head to Stresa, we recommend heading up to the mountains behind – Mottarone.
+Here you will get see one of the most beautiful sights in Lake Maggiore – an incredible 360 degree view from the Po Valley to the summit of the Alps.
+You will see all 7 lakes from the summit.
+These include Lake Maggiore, Lake Orta, Lake Mergozzo, Lake Varese, Lake Comabbio, Lake Monate and Lake Biandronno.
+On you way up the hillside, you can stop and visit the Botanical Garden Alpinia.
+Stresa itself is a busy and popular tourist spot!

-If you do head to Villa Taranto, it’s worth stopping at Mergozzo, an extremely pretty village on the banks of Lago Mergozzo, one of the cleanest lakes in Italy.
+If you do head to Villa Taranto, it’s worth stopping at Mergozzo, an extremely pretty village on the banks of Lake Mergozzo.
+This is one of the cleanest lakes in Italy.
 It’s an idyllic spot with brightly coloured houses overlooking the main square and waterfront.
-Motor boats are not allowed on the lake itself, making it a haven for canoes, kayaks, sculls and swimmers.
+Motor boats are not allowed on the lake itself.
+This makes it a haven for canoes, kayaks, sculls and swimmers.

 Also worth a visit is Santa Caterina del Sasso.
 This can be reached either by road or also by boat during the summer months.
-According to tradition the hermitage was founded by Alberto Besozzi, a rich local merchant who after having survived a heavy storm while crossing the lake decided to retreat to the rocky ledge to live the life of a hermit.
-These days the monastery is entrusted to the care of the Benedictine monks and contains some important well-kept frescoes dating from the XIVth to the XVlllth century.
+According to tradition the hermitage was founded by Alberto Besozzi.
+He was a rich local merchant.
+Having survived a heavy storm while crossing the lake, he decided to retreat to the rocky ledge to live the life of a hermit.
+These days the monastery is entrusted to the care of the Benedictine monks.
+The site contains some important well-kept frescoes dating from the XIVth to the XVlllth century.

 You could combine a trip to Santa Caterina with a stop en route at Arcumeggia.
 Arcumeggia is a small village about 25 minutes from the monastery.
 In 1956 the Provincial Tourism Authority decided to turn it into a painting village.
 After that decision, so many artists arrived in the village that they began painting frescoes on the walls of the village houses.
 It’s a fascinating village to stroll around.
 Each year, new paintings are added so it has become almost an open air contemporary art museum.

 Other cities accessible from Lake Maggiore include Verona.
 Verona is an absolutely fantastic city, well worth seeing.
 Across June, July and August it is host to the Arena di Verona Opera Festival.
-For more information and for tickets, please see the website www.arena.it.
-Other sights to see in Verona include Piazza Bra (where the arena is), Piazza delle Erbe (well known for it’s daily markets), the Casa di Guilietta (where Juliet’s balcony is), the Basilica di San Zeno and the Torre dei Lamberti.
+Other sights to see in Verona include Piazza Bra (where the arena is) and the Piazza delle Erbe (well known for it’s daily markets).
+Let’s not forget the Casa di Guilietta (where Juliet’s balcony is), the Basilica di San Zeno and the Torre dei Lamberti.

 If you do make your way to Verona, you may be tempted to head a bit further afield and see the sights of Venice.
 Or if you’re interested in seeing some other cities, Parma is also accessible – it’s a lovely city easily seen in a day.
 The old town of Bergamo is also beautiful with some fantastic little shops and restaurants.

-A great day out to enjoy the best sights in Lake Maggiore is the Lago Maggiore Express by boat from Luino up the Lake to the Swiss towns of Ascona and Locarno where you take the ‘Hundred Valley’ train into the Swiss Alps then connect to Stresa and back by boat to Luino.
-A lovely day trip.
+A great day out to enjoy the best sights in Lake Maggiore is the Lago Maggiore Express.
+This is a trip by boat from Luino up the lake to the Swiss towns of Ascona and Locarno.
+From here you take the ‘Hundred Valley’ train into the Swiss Alps then connect to Stresa and back by boat to Luino.
+It’s a lovely day trip.
 Should you be in Locarno in April, you can visit the Camellia Festival.
-Lake Maggiore has been the European capital of the camellia for more than 150 years and Locarno celebrates the flower every year with an exhibition with over 300 varieties of the flower, a market and musical events.
+Lake Maggiore has been the European capital of the camellia for more than 150 years.
+Locarno celebrates the flower every year with an exhibition with over 300 varieties of the flower, a market and musical events.
 In fact, Locarno has a host of events on throughout the year.
-It’s worth checking out the website to see what is on during your stay. www.ascona-locarno.com They do offer an inclusive ticket to a few attractions if you are interested in a lot of things.
-The package includes a return ticket for the Locarno-Orselina funicular, 1 return ticket for the cable car and chairlift Orselina-Cardada-Cimetta, 1 entry to the Locarno lido.
-1 day ticket for boat trips on the Swiss part of the lake and 1 entry to the botanical gardens on the Brissago Islands.
-The package can be purchase at the information desks of the Lago Maggiore tourist office in Ascona, Brissago and Locarno.

 It’s also worth visiting the Swiss city of Lugano during your stay.
 Lugano has some fantastic shops as well as a beautiful lido.
 Once in Lugano, you may also want to experience the Monte San Salvatore funicular.
 A 10 minute ride takes you to the mountain top where there are some fantastic views.
-On the other side of the city is the Monte Bre cable car which takes you to the top of the mountain where again there are fabulous views to be enjoyed.
+On the other side of the city is the Monte Bre cable car.
+This similarly takes you to the top of the mountain where again there are fabulous views to be enjoyed.
 There are also 2 restaurants at the top.
-The Vetta restaurant is a panoramic restaurant with breathtaking views of the lake and city.
-It’s certainly not cheap but you’ll struggle to find a better view anywhere else!
-For those who don’t want to pay over the odds for food, there are plenty of picnic tables up here where you can enjoy a relaxing picnic in the cool shade of the trees. www.montebre.ch The Tassino park in Lugano is also worth a visit with it’s lovely views of the lake, deer, llama and playground.
+There are also plenty of picnic tables up here where you can enjoy a relaxing picnic in the cool shade of the trees.
+The Tassino park in Lugano is also worth a visit with it’s lovely views of the lake, deer, llama and playground.

-And for those who enjoy getting on to the lake than just standing on the shoreline, there is another excellent boat service on Lake Lugano. www.lakelugano.ch Boats leave regularly from Lugano to the other towns and villages on the lake – Morcote is lovely and worth a visit – and for those who like to travel in style, why not try out one of the lunch or evening dinner cruises and dine on Lake Lugano too.
+And for those who enjoy getting on to the lake than just standing on the shoreline, there is another excellent boat service on Lake Lugano.
+Boats leave regularly from Lugano to the other towns and villages on the lake.
+Morcote is lovely and worth a visit .
+And for those who like to travel in style, why not try out one of the lunch or evening dinner cruises and dine on Lake Lugano too.